mosheng-eng/NexusFi/README.md

 You can run this command to do all invariant test cases in all contracts.
 This test may fail because the conditions are different in each time you trigger it.
-But it works well in most times based on the past experances.
+But it works well in most times based on the past experiences.
 Invariant test cases cost a very long time to get result (maybe hours).
 ```
 $ make testInvariant